piontec/docker-enforcer/readme.md

 all rules against the single container related to the event signalled by the docker daemon.

 #### Authz plugin mode
-In this mode, Docker Enforcer runs as
+In this mode, Docker Enforcer runs as a
 [docker authorization plugin](https://docs.docker.com/engine/extend/plugins_authorization/).
 As a result, your users won't even be able to complete an API call that has parameters that don't validate with your rules.
 In that case, an error message is returned to the user and the call is not executed by docker.
 This